mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/09/gke-cos-version.md

 Is it an issue?
 Not at all!
 Because GKE integrates well tested and stable COS images and provide guidance with its [security bulletins](https://cloud.google.com/anthos/clusters/docs/security-bulletins) when necessary.

 Is it something to keep in mind?
-Yes for sure?
+Yes for sure!

 _Note: on 2021-11-19, GKE got the version v1.22.3-gke.700 with associated `containerd` version `1.5.4`, `COS 93` version [`cos-93-16623-39-6`](https://cloud.google.com/container-optimized-os/docs/release-notes/m93#cos-93-16623-39-6) and `COS Kernel` version `5.10.68`._